BitDevsDLA/bitdevsdla.org/content/about/_index.md

 +++

-BitDevsDLA is inspired by the original [BitDevs NYC](https://bitdevs.org) to help grow a community in Douala, Cameroon area of those interested in discussing and participating in the research and development of Bitcoin and related protocols and software.
+BitDevsDLA is inspired by the original [BitDevs NYC](https://bitdevs.org) to help grow a community in Douala area of those interested in discussing and participating in the research and development of Bitcoin and related protocols and software.
 You can be well versed with or new to the topics, all are welcome.
 Be advised: discussion will occassionally be technical.